formkit/docs-content/_install/nuxt.md

 type: "tip"
 label: "Auto loading"
 ---
-FormKit originally used a global plugin to install itself.
+In the past FormKit used a global plugin to install itself.
 This has the negative side effect of including itself Nuxt’s entry bundle.
 To avoid this FormKit now supports an `autoLoad` option.
 When enabled FormKit no longer uses a global plugin but automatically injects the "global" configuration options only on the pages or components that use it.

 In the future this will become the default.
 To enable it today set `autoLoad: true` in your `nuxt.config.ts`
 ::